status-im/swarms/ideas/168-paid-master-nodes.md

 - Finance for SNT utility approval.

 - Marketing for 'you are not the product' rationale communication.

+## Appendix: Constraints / objections

+- No one will pay for it.

+This is a free resource.
+If we want to subsidise it and the concern is people not wanting to stay / top up to use basic funcrtionality we can solve it by giving free SNT as part of SNT onboarding.

+- Free SNT?!

+Yes.
+For a closed beta limited to 40k people, we can limit the free amount to 5 SNT per person, which limits the downside risk this to 200k SNT ($20k at the time of this writing).

+- What about fraud?

+We can use already collected emails as identity and dedup by it.
+Max downside per email (pre-signed up) is 5 SNT, and to get it out would still be a transaction, as well as a signal to us.

+- How does this scale?

+For open beta we can figure out how to deal with SNT onboarding by e.g. using trustlines.

+---

+For more on rationale of SNT utility, see the whitepaper.
+Providing onboarding SNT also furthers distribution of tokens as well as transactions on their own, a good.

+This is a hypothesis, but this is the whole basis of Status.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).